The application for the Summer 2024 Cohort is Open!

 - Leadership Experience: Describe specific training and/or experiences you have had as a project leader, trainer or co-coordinator of change initiatives

-You may be invited for an interview that will take place via telephone, Skype, or in-person, with two or more EdD faculty.
+You may be invited for an interview that will take place via video call with two or more EdD faculty.
 This will be arranged by the department after submission of your application materials.